Tiffany0410/TradingSystem/phase1/README.txt

     >>Key features of RegularUserMeetingMenu:

-        The first meeting of the trade is created by the system automatically if both users agree to the trade.
+        The first meeting of the trade is created by the system automatically if both tradableUsers agree to the trade.
         The second meeting is created by the system if the trade is “Temporary”, and the first meeting is complete.
         The second meeting is one month after the first meeting and in the same location.
 Users can not edit and confirm the time and place for the second meeting, but they have to confirm the completeness of the meeting.